Introduction to Basic Fabric Types and Fiber Content

 First, and foremost, it’s important to recognize the TYPE of fabric.
 Some things just can’t be made out of certain fabrics.
 Or, if you make them, they might not “work” or be wearable.
 For example, a swimsuit out of a fabric with no stretch at all.

-It’s also important not to confuse fabric type with fiber type.
+It’s also important not to confuse fabric type with fiber content.
 The fabric type refers to the method of constructing the fabric.
-The fiber type, on the other hand refers to the material used to make the fabric.
+The fiber content, on the other hand refers to the material used to make the fabric.

 Main Fabric Types